Future work plan

 - Risk – the level of risk involved to achieve the objectives of UK aid or to the appropriate use of UK funds.

-- Value-added – appropriate coverage of the UK aid programme, across sectors, issues, types of programme and spending department.
+- Value-added – appropriate coverage of the UK aid programme, across sectors, issues, types of programme and spending department, taking into account reviews done by others.